Texas Tech University (Psychology, Classics, HDFS)

 I am very busy however I have a 2 hour cancellation policy as I understand that students are busy too!

 I am very flexible about locations however the library or a home environment would be the most ideal.

 As a research student, math is quite essential to the work I do.
 I love tutoring in math as it appears to be one of the hardest subjects to grasp.
 With all my students I attempt to break down concepts into more manageable pieces, apply content to increase understanding, and use examples relevant to the student.

-I have studied psychology for over four years now and have completed my psychology degree.
+I have studied psychology for over six years now and have completed my psychology degree.
 I am very passionate about it and love to talk and explain the concepts.

 Latin, as any language, is a rule based system.
 Once someone understands the rules, they can apply those rules to really any vocabulary word.
 I adore Latin and see so many benefits in learning the language.
 I emphasize understanding of the rules and memorization of vocab as excelling in those two components will allow anyone to excel.

 I look forward to hearing from everyone and am eager to serve as a device to aid learning.
-I've worked as a tutor at Texas Tech University for nearly 3 years now and absolutely love my job.
-I have tutored both regular students as well as Texas Tech athletes and those with disabilities.
-I have a passion for learning and am triple majoring in Psychology, Human Development & Family Studies, and Classics.
-With that passion for learning
+I've worked as a tutor for nearly 4 years now, privately, as well as working for Texas Tech University and absolutely love my job.
+I have tutored both regular students as well as student athletes and those with disabilities.
+I have a passion for learning and have a BA in Psychology, a BA in classics, and a BS Human Development & Family Studies.

 Classics is one of my majors and as such I am well versed in Roman history (during the classical period of course), Greek and Roman mythology, and Latin.
 I am still continuing my education in classics which means I am continually exposed to the content.
 I received nothing but high marks in my classics courses.
 Classics is a passion of mine and as such if a student had a question I was unable to answer, I would have the motivation to seek the answer as well as the resources (the library, past lectures, professors).